Jamaica: Air transport

 There are three international airports in Jamaica with modern terminals, long runways, and the navigational equipment required to accommodate the large jet aircraft used in modern and air travel: Norman Manley International Airport in Kingston; Ian Fleming International Airport in Boscobel, Saint Mary Parish; and the island's largest and busiest airport, Sir Donald Sangster International Airport in the resort city of Montego Bay.

-Manley and Sangster International airports are home to the country's national airline, Caribbean Airlines.
-In addition there are local commuter airports at Tinson Pen (Kingston), Port Antonio, and Negril, which cater to internal flights only.
+Manley and Sangster International airports are home to Jamaica's national airline, Caribbean Airlines.
+There are local commuter airports at Tinson Pen (Kingston), Port Antonio, and Negril, which cater to internal flights only.
 Many other small, rural centres are served by private airstrips on sugar estates or bauxite mines.

 Ports, shipping and lighthouses

 Owing to its location in the Caribbean Sea in the shipping lane to the Panama Canal and relative proximity to large markets in North America and emerging markets in Latin America, Jamaica receives much traffic of shipping containers.
 The container terminal at the Port of Kingston has undergone large expansion in capacity in recent years to handle growth both already realised as well as that which is projected in coming years.
 Montego Freeport in Montego Bay also handles a variety of cargo like (though more limited than) the Port of Kingston, mainly agricultural products.

 There are several other ports positioned around the island, including Port Esquivel in St. Catherine (WINDALCO), Rocky Point in Clarendon, Port Kaiser in St. Elizabeth, Port Rhoades in Discovery Bay, Reynolds Pier in Ocho Rios, and Boundbrook Port in Port Antonio.

 To aid the navigation of shipping, Jamaica operates nine lighthouses.
 They are maintained by the Port Authority of Jamaica, an agency of the Ministry of Transport and Works.